mmeendez8/mmeendez8.github.io/_posts/2024-02-08-video-segmentation.md

 mathjax: n
 ---

+## todo:

+tevit says its faster but fps in table do not report that also table 2 and 3 of tevit, show ap is very low for youtube 2021, this is because video lenght so mentioned it (it is mentioned in tevir conclusion section of paper)

 I found myself visiting the most recent literature on Video Segmentation and I found surpised about the publication rate in this field.
 If you are related with this topic you probably are familiar with terms such as SVOS, UVOS, VIS, Zero-Shot, One-Shot, etc. If you are not then you will probably find yourself as lost as I was when I started reading about this topic.

 My intention in here is to focus on a single topic which was the one I was interested in.
 This is Video instance Segmentation (VIS) which extends the image instance segmentation task from the image domain to the video domain.
 Goal is to segment object instances from a predefined category set in videos and associate the instance identities across frames.
 It can be seen as a combination of instance segmentation and object tracking in videos.